nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable.
 This entails building applications that make use of explainability methods and aim to democratize access to explanations.

 # News 🤩
+2022-04-04 : Paper on "Textual Explanations for Clinical Decision Support" accepted to LREC as a poster.
+New paper on user modelling in dialogue systems submitted to INTERSPEECH.
-2022-03-06 : Paper on image captioning in the biomedical domain (see Publications) and two new dialogue-related papers submitted this week (NLP ConvAI, CUI).
+2022-03-06 : Paper on image captioning in the biomedical domain (see Publications) and a new paper on dialogue and usability submitted this week to CUI.
 More info soon.
 2022-01-19 : Paper on "Textual Explanations for Clinical Decision Support" submitted to LREC.